Menu

 Dedication

-Elder Dale G. Renlund of the Quorum of the Twelve Apostles will dedicate the Davao Philippines Temple on May 3, 2026, during a single session.
+Elder Dale G. Renlund of the Quorum of the Twelve Apostles dedicated the Davao Philippines Temple on May 3, 2026, during a single session.

 The Davao Philippines Temple was announced by Church President Russell M. Nelson on Oct.
 7, 2018.
 The groundbreaking ceremony was held Nov.
 14, 2020, presided over by Elder Taniela B. Wakolo, a General Authority Seventy.

-After a public open house from March 26 to April 10, 2026, the Davao Philippines Temple will be dedicated May 3, 2026, by Elder Dale G. Renlund of the Quorum of the Twelve Apostles.
+After a public open house from March 26 to April 10, 2026, the Davao Philippines Temple was dedicated May 3, 2026, by Elder Dale G. Renlund of the Quorum of the Twelve Apostles.

 Architecture and Design of the Davao Philippines Temple

-The house of the Lord in Davao City will be a two-story, 18,450-square-foot edifice under a two-story steeple with eight arched windows.
-The temple will stand on a 2.7-acre site at Ma-a Road and Anahaw Road.
-A new meetinghouse, replacing the existing meetinghouse on site, will be constructed, along with patron and temple presidency housing.
+The house of the Lord in Davao City is a two-story, 18,450-square-foot edifice under a two-story steeple.
+It stands on a 2.7-acre site at Ma-a Road and Anahaw Road.

 Additional Facts